 Wayne State University opens Detroit's first Geology Mineral Museum

-The museum, located on the lower level of Old Main, opens to the public on May 19 and will showcase some of the rarest items in Wayne State's collection of thousands of geological specimens.
+The museum, located on the lower level of Old Main, will showcase some of the rarest items in Wayne State's collection of thousands of geological specimens.

 Each of the 350 artifacts in the museum has a story to tell.
 The Edison collection alone contains 94 pieces handpicked for the famous inventor by a Tiffany & Co. gemologist in the early 1900s.
 The collection was gifted from Edison to Henry Ford and eventually stored at the Ford Rouge Factory.
 A factory employee gave the treasure trove of gems and minerals to Wayne State in the 1940s after he found them tossed out with the trash.

 Also on display is a unique slice of plumbing unearthed from Edsel Ford's historic Highland, Michigan, estate.
 Construction workers salvaged the pipe when they discovered several sparkling layers of crystallized calcite inside.

 In addition, visitors will see a collection of nearly 50 agates from across the globe, as well as a display of antique miners' lamps dating as far back as the 1800s.
 A display of fluorescent and phosphorescent rocks illuminated by ultraviolet rays is also planned.